asceznyk/loc/README.md

 ### ground rules

-1. Think about the problem for 30 minutes.
+1. Disable all problem tags.
-2. If you're stuck after 30 minutes of thinking, read the first few lines of the editorial.
+2. After 30 minutes *of being stuck*, read the first few lines of the editorial.
 3. If you're still stuck, you have a choice to read the whole thing or skip the problem.
+4. **Do not** look at the solution code.